TheMannu/Kubernetes/Kubernetes-Basics.md

 16. **Namespaces**:
    Divide your cluster resources between multiple users or teams by creating namespaces.
 This enables isolation and resource management across projects.

+   Namespaces allow for the division of cluster resources among multiple users or teams.
+This organizational feature promotes isolation and resource management, enabling different projects to coexist within the same Kubernetes cluster without interference.

 17. **Replica Set**:
    Manages the number of Pod replicas running at any given time, ensuring the right amount of availability for the application.